protocol-governed-computing/.github/profile/README.md

 ## Status

 Bootstrapping.
-Founding documents (the charter and organization topology) are being finalized in `pgc-charter`.
+Founding documents (the charter and organization topology) are being finalized in `standards`.
 Public participation details will follow once the first RFCs open.

 ---